stefanmcshane/porter-agent/stefan/readme.md

 `argocd account generate-token --account porter`

+TODO: Add this as API function

 ### Test notification sending

 - Watch the logs on your porter-agent
 - Run `kubectl scale deploy nginx-test-web --replicas=3`
 - ArgoCD will force this back to 2 replicas
 - Check the porter-agent logs, you should see a notification that has come through for each sync state

+## Read events

+- Ensure porter-agent is running (on port 10001)
+- Run `curl localhost:10001/events`

 ```
 Received argo hook: types.ArgoCDResourceHook{Application:"guestbook", Status:"OutOfSync", Author:"Stefan McShane <stefanmcshane@users.noreply.github.com>", Timestamp:"2022-10-20 05:13:02.025725757 +0000 UTC m=+21.390802220"}